 By Joanne Jeffries.
 Last updated 16th June 2022.
 Welcome to our guide which covers what you need to know about wrong tooth extraction claims.
 If your dentist took out the wrong tooth and you want to make dental negligence claims, this guide could give you insight into how much compensation for wrong tooth extraction you could look to receive and what to do if your dentist makes a mistake.
 We also show you how we could help if a dentist extracted the wrong tooth in the UK, and what could make up your compensation award if your dentist pulled the wrong tooth.
 A settlement amount could be beneficial to you if you have been caused pain and suffering by negligence, or faced extra expense to put things right.

 How much compensation for a wrong tooth extraction could I receive?

 Have you been the victim of a wrong tooth extraction?
 If so, this can be very upsetting and frustrating, as it is not a procedure that can simply be reversed.
 This is considered a form of dental negligence, and if you have been the victim of such an incident, you will be entitled to wrong tooth extraction compensation.
 Here at Accident Claims UK, we have helped many people to get the compensation that they deserve for incidents like this.
 We will provide you with a personal injury solicitor that has years of specialist experience, and they will help you to get the full amount of compensation deserved.
 You can reach us on 0800 073 8801.
-But before you do that, make sure you continue reading to find out everything you need to know about these sorts of claims.
+But before you do that, make sure you continue reading to find out everything you need to know claiming if the dentist took out the wrong tooth.

 Select A Section